DataverseLabs/pyinterpolate/README.md

 # Pyinterpolate

-**version 1.0** - *TBA*
+**version 1.0**

 --

 Pyinterpolate is the Python library for **spatial statistics**.
-The package provides access to spatial statistics tools used in various studies.
-This package helps you **interpolate spatial data** with the *Kriging* technique.
+The package provides access to spatial statistics tools (variogram analysis, Kriging, Poisson Kriging, Indicator Kriging, Inverse Distance Weighting).

 If you’re:

-- GIS expert,
+- GIS expert
-- geologist,
-- mining engineer,
-- ecologist,
-- public health specialist,
+- Geologist
-- data scientist.
+- Social scientist

 Then you might find this package useful.
 The core functionalities of Pyinterpolate are spatial interpolation and spatial prediction for point and block datasets.

-Pyinterpolate has functions for:
+Pyinterpolate performs:

-1. *Ordinary Kriging* and *Simple Kriging* (spatial interpolation from points),
+1. *Ordinary Kriging* and *Simple Kriging* - spatial interpolation from points
-2. *Centroid-based Poisson Kriging* of polygons (spatial interpolation from blocks and areas),
+2. *Centroid-based Poisson Kriging* of polygons - spatial interpolation from blocks and regions
-3. *Area-to-area* and *Area-to-point Poisson Kriging* of Polygons (spatial interpolation and data deconvolution from areas to points).
+3. *Area-to-area* and *Area-to-point Poisson Kriging* of Polygons - spatial interpolation and data deconvolution from areas to points
-4. *Inverse Distance Weighting*.
+4. *Inverse Distance Weighting* - benchmarking spatial interpolation technique
-5. *Semivariogram regularization and deconvolution*.
+5. *Semivariogram regularization and deconvolution* - transforming variogram of areal data in regards to point support data
-6. *Semivariogram modeling and analysis*.
+6. *Semivariogram modeling and analysis* - is your data spatially correlated?
+How do neighbors influence each other?

-[MORE ABOUT SEMIVARIOGRAM MODELING]

 ## How does it work?